MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-install-crossplat-agent-cmdline.md

 ---
 ms.assetid:
-title: include file
+title: Install agent on UNIX and Linux computers from the command line
-description: include article to detail how to install the Operations Manager agent manually on UNIX and Linux computers.
+description: Article to detail how to install the System Center Operations Manager agent manually on UNIX and Linux computers.
 author: mgoedtel
 ms.author: magoedte
 manager: carmonm